DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 We can also add the volume/thickness constraints.
 We need to first define the leading ("leList") and trailing ("teList") edges.
 For example, the leList includes two points that defines a straight line that is parallel to the leading edge.
 The straight line in leList should be close to the leading edge and completely within the wing surface mesh.

 Then we call "nom_addVolumeConstraint" to add a volume constraint with bounds [1.0:3.0].
 Here we use relative upper and lower bound values with respect to the initial volume (default).
 To compute the volume, pyGeo first constructs a 2D mesh from the "leList" and "teList".
 Here "nSpan = 2" and "nChord = 10" mean we use two points in the spanwise (z) and 10 points in the chordwise (x) to construct the 2D mesh.
-Then pyGeo projects this 2D mesh upward and downward to the wing surface mesh and form 3D trapezoid volumes to approximate the wing volume.
+Then pyGeo projects this 2D mesh upward and downward to the wing surface mesh and forms 3D trapezoid volumes to approximate the wing volume.
 The more the leList and teList are close to the actual leading and trailing edges of the airfoil mesh, the better the volume approximation will be.
 Also, increasing the nSpan and nChord gives a better volume approximation.
 We recommend nSpan and nChord be similar to the number of FFD points in the spanwise and chordwise directions.

 Similarly, we call "nom_addThicknessConstraints2D" to add thickness constraints with bounds [0.8:3.0].
 Again we use relative value with respect to the initial thickness (default).
-Similar to the volume constraint, pyGeo first construct a 2 by 10 mesh from the leList and teList and and projects the 2D mesh points upward and downward to the wing surface to compute the thickness at these 20 locations; we have 20 thickness constraints in total.
+Similar to the volume constraint, pyGeo first constructs a 2 by 10 mesh from the leList and teList and projects the 2D mesh points upward and downward to the wing surface to compute the thickness at these 20 locations; we have 20 thickness constraints in total.

 We can also add the LE/TE constraint.
-This is done by requiring the upper and lower FFD point on the leading and trailing edges to move in opposite directions.
-This constraint is needed because we do not want the shape variable to change the pitch and therefore the angle of attack.
+This is done by requiring the upper and lower FFD points on the leading and trailing edges to move in opposite directions.
+This constraint is needed because we do not want the shape variable to change the pitch and, therefore, the angle of attack.
 Instead, we want to change the far field velocity direction for the angle of attack.
-Here we have only one FFD block so volID=0.
+Here we have only one FFD block, so volID=0.
 We also need to set the topID, which is the direction for the spanwise.
-This is needed only for airfoil case.
-For wing case, topID is automatically determined so no input is needed. "iLow" means i=0 (leading edge), and "iHigh" means i=max (trailing edge).
+This is needed only for the airfoil case.
+For the wing case, topID is automatically determined, so no input is needed. "iLow" means i=0 (leading edge), and "iHigh" means i=max (trailing edge).

-For more detailed explanation of constraint setup, refer to [MACH-Aero-Tutorials](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/).
+For a more detailed explanation of constraint setup, refer to [MACH-Aero-Tutorials](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/).

 ```python
 # setup the volume and thickness constraints